jaurenigel/nj-git-testing-repo/README.md

 # What does it do?

-I am kinda lazy, I want something that can create a remote and local without running:
+I am kinda lazy, I want a tool that can create git repo on both remote and local without running:

 ```
 git init